-If you have a hard drive and are suffering from problems that you cannot explain, then there is one step to take before calling us: Try booting your machine from a clean "system boot floppy" uncluttered with autoloading TSRs, device drivers, memory managers and complicated CONFIG.SYS files.
+If you have a hard drive and are suffering from problems that you cannot explain, then there is one step to take before calling us: Try booting your machine from a clean "system boot floppy" uncluttered with autoloading TSRs, device drivers, and complicated CONFIG.SYS files.
 Then run the game and see if the problems go away.
-To create a boot floppy, it is easiest to use the automatic feature in the install program.
-Simply return to the DOS prompt in the directory where you have installed this game.
-Then type INSTALL <ENTER>.
-From the installations options menu, choose "create a bootable floppy disk" by using the arrow keys and pressing <ENTER>.
-The program will direct you to insert a blank disk at the appropriate time and will let you know when the boot floppy has been created.
+To create a boot floppy, follow these instructions carefully: